jackpal/jackpal.github.io/_posts/2021-12-22-The_Zen_of_Advent_of_Code.md

     + Generally you won't need numpy or related libraries.
       - The puzzle author is aware of scipy, numpy, networkx, etc, and tends to add "twists" to the puzzle that make it difficult to solve the puzzle simply by calling a pre-built function of one of these libraries.
-    + Python plotting libraries are useful for making visualizations of your data for debugging and or creating Redit posts or blog posts.
+    + Python plotting libraries are useful for making visualizations of your data for debugging and or creating Reddit posts or blog posts.

 8. Swift-specific advice:
     - Swift string processing is verbose.
 Do yourself a favor and write Swift versions of Python's "split", "join", and enumerate-by-character functions before the